svijee/taskwarrior-androidapp/README.md

 Apache License 2.0:

  * ActionBarSherlock – by Jake Wharton
- * android-menudrawer – by Simon VT

-See LICENSE in the subdirectories com_actionbar and SlidingMenu.
+See LICENSE in the subdirectories com_actionbar.